mallond/AI-Computer-Source-All/README.md

 Thus the city hums: tiny keeps, mighty beasts, heralded names, courteous sentinels, and silent tunnels—each piece simple, together enchanted—so your work can fly.

+Cargo Cult (but it’s not witchcraft)

+They called it a cult because the newcomers kept smiling at compiler errors.
+But the truth was simpler: Rust just had rules that worked.

+Cargo rolled in like a clean supply chain—cargo new, cargo check, cargo run—containers sealed, provenance clear.
+Crates snapped together with semver discipline; features toggled like precise circuit breakers.
+Ownership wasn’t mysticism, it was logistics: who holds the box, who hands it off, when the pallet gets recycled.
+Lifetimes were shipping labels, not spells—so nothing got lost in transit.

+Traits gave interfaces a steel frame.
+Enums mapped the state space so there were no trapdoors, only documented branches.
+Pattern matching turned edge cases into checklists.
+And when threads spun up, Send + Sync signed the safety forms before anything moved.
+No runtime janitor, no GC chase—just zero-cost abstractions that read like poetry and run like C.

+The borrow checker was a tough foreman, sure, but fair: “Prove it’s safe, and we go faster.”
+Prove it, and release mode sings—LLVM polishing the last microns off the parts, async tasks flowing like a well-tuned conveyor.

+By dusk, the build light turns green, and everyone nods—not a miracle, just engineering that keeps its promises.
+Rust doesn’t ask for faith.
+It hands you a manifest, a checklist, and the keys.
+Gotta love it.